skylight-hq/skylight.digital/pages/toolkits/content_guide/07_web_elements.md

 #### Example

 We have two different styles of example callouts.
 Both styles highlight an example related to the text.
 We use the first style when working directly with code blocks to differentiate code from text.
-It features a light grey border and a transparent background.
+It features a light gray border and a transparent background.

 <div class="example example--code" markdown="1">
   Home <br> <a href="../" title="home">Click here</a>